Nose and Sinus Anatomy

 The paranasal sinuses are an intricate network of spaces filled with air.
 There are several types of sinuses in this network, each having a different location, shape and purpose.
 Researchers have not identified a definite purpose for the paranasal sinuses; however, there are several theories that explain their existence, including:

-The structure of the paranasal sinuses is composed of four paired types of sinus cavities.
+Humans have 8 sinuses surrounding their nasal cavities.
+The paranasal sinuses are composed of four paired types of sinus cavities.

 Maxillary Sinuses